thatfuckingbird/qml-live2d/README.md

 License is AGPLv3+.
 Copyright of the Cubism framework and the original sample code belongs to Live2D Inc. These are available under the Live2D Open Software license.
 Cubism Core is proprietary, see https://www.live2d.com for the license agreement.
-The example model data is from the https://www.live2d.com samples.
+The example model data is from the https://www.live2d.com samples and from Azur Lane.